Key tax factors for efficient cross-border business and investment involving Portugal.

 No anti-treaty shopping rules.

-The participation exemption regime does not apply to dividends arising from hybrid instruments nor to dividends deriving from an arrangement or a series of arrangements which, having been put into place for the main purpose or one of the main purposes of obtaining a tax advantage that defeats the object or purpose of the participation exemption regime, are not genuine having regard to all relevant facts and circumstances. hybrid instruments.
+The participation exemption regime does not apply to dividends arising from hybrid instruments nor to dividends deriving from an arrangement or a series of arrangements which, having been put into place for the main purpose or one of the main purposes of obtaining a tax advantage that defeats the object or purpose of the participation exemption regime, are not genuine having regard to all relevant facts and circumstances.

 Tax credit of 32.5 percent of total R&D expenses.